ali-begic/calculator/README.md

      cd calculator
      ```

-2. **Install Qt Dependencies:**
+2. **Install Qt and muParser Dependencies:**
    - Ensure you have the necessary Qt libraries, compilers, and build tools installed.
+You will also need to install the `muparser` library, which is required for mathematical expression parsing.
-Refer to the official Qt documentation for platform-specific instructions:
+   - Refer to the official Qt documentation for platform-specific instructions:
      - [Qt Documentation for Windows](https://doc.qt.io/qt-6/windows-deployment.html)
      - [Qt Documentation for macOS](https://doc.qt.io/qt-6/macos-deployment.html)
      - [Qt Documentation for Linux](https://doc.qt.io/qt-6/linux-deployment.html)